MahakAgarwal-26/Rome-Airbnb-Analysis/README.md

 | **Total Listings** | 27,909 |
 | **Key Columns** | price, room_type, neighbourhood, availability_365, number_of_reviews, reviews_per_month, calculated_host_listings_count, minimum_nights |

-> ⚠️ **Data Note:** A small number of listings contain anomalous pricing (e.g. €10,000+), which appear to be data entry errors in the source dataset.
-These were retained for transparency and represent less than 0.01% of total listings.

 ---

 ## 📁 Repository Structure